atharva-aj45/Travel_time/README.md

-# CrowdSense Transit Routing System
+# Hyderabad Transit Route Planner
 C++ implementation of a Transit Routing System designed to compute the shortest path (in terms of travel time) between two stations in a simplified model of Hyderabad’s transit network using Dijkstra's Algorithm.

 ---